TL;DR

 - Who Needs It: Anyone in a role where a physical injury can mean an immediate stop to all earnings.
 An electrician who can't climb a ladder, a dental nurse with a wrist injury, or a landscape gardener with a bad back are all prime candidates.

 - Why It's Vital: It bridges the immediate gap left by the absence of employer sick pay (for the self-employed) or the inadequacy of SSP.
-It provides a rapid financial response when you need it most.
+It provides a rapid financial response when you may need it most.

 3. Critical Illness Cover (CIC): Financial Firepower for Life's Biggest Battles

 - What It Covers: Policies cover a long list of conditions, but the vast majority of claims are for cancer, heart attack, and stroke.
-Modern policies can cover 50+ conditions, including multiple sclerosis, motor neurone disease, and major organ transplant.
+Modern policies may cover 50+ conditions, including multiple sclerosis, motor neurone disease, and major organ transplant.

 - How the Lump Sum Helps: The money is yours to use as you see fit.
 It can be used to: